FOREIGN AFFAIRS SECRETARY ALBERT F. DEL ROSARIO:

 - The Philippine Army Award (awarded by President Corazon Aquino for his initiatives as Chairman of the Makati Foundation for Education), 1991

-- Impact on Professional Field
+- Impact on the Professional Field

-In accordance with President Benigno S. Aquino III’s directives, Secretary del Rosario has pursued a Philippine Foreign Policy that is independent, principled, and based on the rule of law; standing firmly in promoting and defending the Philippine national interest in the global arena.
+In accordance with President Benigno S. Aquino III’s directives, Secretary Del Rosario has pursued a Philippine Foreign Policy that is independent, principled, and based on the rule of law; standing firmly in promoting and defending the Philippine national interest in the global arena.

 Through his dynamic interactions with his counterparts, the Secretary was able to enhance the Philippines’ bilateral relationships and partnerships with international institutions.
 He has done so by steadfastly articulating Philippine interests and initiatives ranging from maritime security to economic cooperation, from counter-terrorism to people-to-people exchanges.